AlpArslan11/Aut_Ex_UI/README.md

 clear all souts from reusableMethods and classes

 Declaration - new Object lines

+deleteing souts

 Create Readme file